SethClydesdale/psobb-mag-database/README.md

 Any help you're willing to offer is greatly appreciated !

 ### Change Log

+#### v1.0.5
+- Added activation rates for mag triggers.
+- Filled in remaining mag trigger information that was marked "UNKNOWN."
+All mag triggers should be filled in now.
+If any are incorrect or missing let me know and I'll fix them.
+- Fixed incorrect information for some mag triggers.
+- Fixed more typos.

 #### v1.0.4
 - Added additional information to mag cell descriptions.